 #4: “I don’t need any of the new functionality”

 WordPress is updated regularly, not just to add new functionality but to fix security issues too.
 Frankly, most people out there, probably including you, are not able to determine whether they need new functionality.
-WordPress 3.4 and 3.5 added API’s for developers that plugins that you’re using might want to use, not upgrading makes those plugins function less, or not at all.
+For example, WordPress 3.4 and 3.5 added API’s for developers that plugins that you’re using might want to use.
+Not upgrading makes those plugins function less, or not at all.

 In short: upgrade.
 I know some developers out there are saying that we can’t “require” people to upgrade, well, I disagree.
 He compares it to Apple not forcing you to buy a new Mac when it breaks.
 The difference there is that we’re not talking about hardware.
 We’re talking about software.
 Apple regularly asks you to upgrade your system to fix battery issues or other issues.